ProgrammerRabbit/code-generator/README.md

 # code-generator
-A code generator program powered by FreeMarker.
+A code generator program powered by *FreeMarker*.